-You might want to check out Kezzabeth’s guide to restoring old door furniture, if you’re going to reuse any of the existing elements.
+You might want to check out Kezzabeth’s guide to restoring old door furniture if you reuse any existing elements.

 The first thing you need to do is to decide where on your door you’re going to put the new handle.
 The most common placement for interior door handles is 100cm from the floor.

-You might wish to match the height with other doors in the property if they’re at a different level.
+You might wish to match the height with your other doors if they’re at a different level.
 Use a tape measure to find the desired height and mark the door’s edge and both faces with a pencil.

 Offer up the front plate of the latch and handles to your door in the correct positions.
 Centre them on your existing pencil marks and make sure they’re level.

-Use your pencil to mark the position of the spindle holes and screws needed to fit the handles, as well as those needed to secure the latch front plate.
+Use your pencil to mark the position of the spindle holes and screws needed to fit the handles and secure the latch front plate.

 2. Drill Pilot Holes

-Pro Tip: If you’re fitting your handle with the door already hung, it’s crucial that it doesn’t move while you’re drilling.
-You should use a high-quality wedge or doorstop to hold the door still.
-Even the smallest movement while you’re drilling could damage the door, or mean your handle won’t fit properly.
+Pro Tip: If you’re fitting the handle onto a hung door, the door must NOT move while drilling.
+Use a high-quality wedge or doorstop to hold the door still.
+Even the smallest movement while drilling could damage the door or prevent your handle from fitting properly.

-When drilling the latch hole, you should ensure its depth is a few millimetres more than the length of the latch.
-That’s because of the recess you’ll be creating for the latch’s front plate (see below).
+When drilling the latch hole, you must ensure it’s a few millimetres deeper than the latch.
+That’s because of the recess you’ll create for the latch’s front plate (see below).

 Once you’ve drilled the holes, check that the latch fits snugly and the handle’s spindle threads through.
 Make any necessary adjustments to the holes until they do.

 Pull the door to, and mark the position of the latch tongue on the doorframe.
-Using that mark, offer up the latch plate — sometimes also known as a strike plate — in the correct position.
+Using this mark, place the latch plate — sometimes known as a strike plate — in the correct position.

 Draw around the plate, and also draw where the hole for the latch tongue will need to be.

 Place the handles onto the spindle on each side of the door.
-Make sure they align, and that each can turn independently.
-You can then screw the handles in place, using the pilot holes you drilled earlier.
+Make sure they align and that each can turn independently.
+You can then screw the handles into position using the pilot holes you drilled earlier.